zhaoyul/aposd-vs-clean-code/README.md

  3. You are not allowed to write more production code than is sufficient to make the currently failing test pass.

+ **JOHN:**

+ Oops!
+I plead "guilty as charged".
+I will fix this in the next revision of APOSD.
+That said, your description of TDD does not change my feelings about it.

+ **UB:**

 Following these three laws traps you into a loop that is, perhaps, 10 to 30 seconds long.
 It's almost a line by line thing.

  * You write a line or two of a unit test, but it won't compile because the code it calls doesn't exist.